gutschilla/elixir-couchdb-client/README.md

 This will save the connection info in an Elixir.Agent process.

 ```
+# The call to CouchdbClient.start can be omitted if started as OTP App
 CouchdbClient.start host: "10.0.0.1", port: 5984, name: "test_database"

+# It'll sure come handy to alias CouchdbClient.Document
 doc = %CouchdbClient.Document{ data: %{ "foo" => "bar" } }
 doc = CouchdbClient.save doc
 doc = CouchdbClient.set doc, %{ "boom" => "bang" }